Close the left navigation

 • Uncover novel regulators (RUNX1, NR2F2, etc.) responsible for the establishment of dimorphic reproductive organs.

-• Examine the impact of in utero exposure to endocrine disrupting agents (arsenic and phthalates) and maternal heat stress on reproductive organ development and fertility.
+• Examine the impact of harmful chemicals and maternal stress on reproductive organ development and fertility.

 Yao received his doctoral degree at the University of Illinois in Urbana-Champaign in 1999 and then completed his postdoctoral training at Duke University Medical Center in 2002.
 He became Assistant Professor in the Department of Comparative Biosciences at University of Illinois in Urbana-Champaign in 2003 and received tenure in 2009.
 Yao moved to NIEHS in 2010 and was promoted to Senior Investigator in 2018.